 Plant damage by insects threatens food security.
 Insect herbivore populations are strongly influenced by plant tissue N content and metabolism, which are affected by growth stage, environmental conditions, and agrochemical inputs (Chen et al., 2010).
 Pesticide and nitrogen-based fertilisers can increase insect herbivore damage by increasing plant nutrition and attractiveness to herbivores, as well as by altering plant morphological and chemical defenses (Chen et al., 2010; Martinez et al., 2021; Sun et al., 2020).
 Pesticides such as insecticides and fungicides can disrupt plant metabolism and predispose plants to stress or toxicity, which may contribute to field pest pressure.
 Therefore, circular agricultural practises that help to reduce the environmental impact of chemical inputs while also promoting sustainable food systems are needed.

-Till date, there is limited research on the potential of frass to enhance plant development and resistance to insect herbivory.
+To date, there is limited research on the potential of frass to enhance plant development and resistance to insect herbivory.
 A recent study showed that mealworm exuviae did not affect shoot and root dry biomass of B. oleracea (Wantulla et al., 2022).
 The study further recorded a reduced survival of D. radicum larvae in BSFF-exposed soil, but mealworm exuviae did not affect larval survival and biomass compared to a synthetic fertiliser.
-However, the study (Wantulla et al., 2022) did not investigate the effects of MWF, which is the most abundant byproduct of mealworm cultivation.
-Furthermore, evaluations of plant growth and herbivore performance have largely been limited to a few plant species and insect herbivores under soil treatment with frass, thus limiting the generalisation of the results.
-To address this knowledge gap, it is crucial to examine the impact of various types of frass and to consider other plant species and their resistance to biotic stressors, such as insect herbivory.
-It is also important to extend investigations to multiple herbivores to understand potential variations in their interactions with frass-exposed plants.
+However, (Wantulla et al., 2022) did not investigate the effects of MWF, which is the most abundant byproduct of mealworm cultivation.
+Furthermore, evaluations of plant growth in frass-amended soil and herbivore performance on such plants have largely been limited to a few plant species and insect herbivores under soil treatment with frass, thus limiting the generalisation of the results.
+To address this knowledge gap, it is crucial to examine the impact of various types of frass and to consider other plant species and their resistance to biotic stress, such as insect herbivory.
+It is also important to extend investigations to multiple herbivores.
 While the effect of frass on plant growth has received increased attention, its potential to enhance plant resistance to insect herbivory remains largely unexplored.
-Intriguingly, the question of whether insect frass can fully replace traditional organic and mineral fertilisers as well as chemical insecticides in agricultural systems still requires further research into.
-There is currently no single research that can definitively answer this question and several studies addressing the challenge of soil fertility have mainly focused on frass application to improve soil health and promote plant growth, with limited attention to its potential effect on insect herbivore performance (Poveda, 2021; Wantulla et al., 2022).
-Exploring the effects of insect frass on plant resistance to herbivores, can provide insights into its use as a natural pest management strategy and reduce the need for chemical pesticides.
+Intriguingly, the question of whether insect frass can replace traditional organic and mineral fertilisers as well as chemical insecticides in agricultural systems still requires further research.
+There is currently no single study that can answer this question and several studies addressing the challenge of soil fertility have mainly focused on frass application to improve soil health and promote plant growth, with limited attention to its potential effect on insect herbivore performance (Poveda, 2021; Wantulla et al., 2022).
+Exploring the effects of insect frass on plant resistance to herbivores, can provide insights into its use as a pest management strategy and reduce the need for chemical pesticides.

-In this study, we aimed to investigate the effects of frass derived from BSF larvae and yellow mealworms on growth performance and resistance to herbivores (D. radicum and P. xylostella) of B. rapa.
-Specifically, we hypothesised that frass would enhance the growth of B. rapa and confer resistance to the herbivores, compared to control plants that received no frass due to its high nutrient content, which can improve soil quality and provide essential nutrients for plant growth, and by releasing biomolecules and cues that alter plant defenses against insect herbivores.
+Here, we aimed to investigate the effects of frass derived from BSF and yellow mealworm larvae on growth performance of B. rapa and resistance of the plants to the herbivores D. radicum and P. xylostella.
+We hypothesised that frass due to its high nutrient content, would enhance the growth of B. rapa and confer resistance to the herbivores, compared to control plants that received no frass.
 Additionally, we hypothesised that incubating frass in the soil or composting it will enhance its effectiveness as a soil amendment and lead to greater plant growth than non-incubated or uncomposted frass.
-In fact, composting is a common method of preparing organic materials for use as soil amendments.
-The findings of this study will contribute to our understanding of the potential benefits of using frass as a sustainable and environmentally friendly fertiliser in agriculture.
+In fact, composting is a common method of preparing organic materials for use as soil amendments (reference).
+The findings of this study contribute to our understanding of the potential benefits of using frass as a sustainable and environmentally friendly fertiliser in agriculture.